 ICIS is the expert provider of pricing and market information across the European natural gas market.

-With two decades of expertise in price reporting for Natural Gas, ICIS is one of the most widely traded and referenced prices across the European spot gas market.
+With three decades of expertise in price reporting for Natural Gas, ICIS is one of the most widely traded and referenced prices across the European spot gas market.
 The ICIS European Spot Gas Markets report provides you with the latest prices, news and expert analysis on the current day’s trading.

 ICIS Technical Analysis is now included as part of the European Spot Gas Markets (ESGM) and European Daily Electricity Markets (EDEM) service.